Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 ### Tests

-There are two commands that can be used to run existing tests: `./stack unit-tests` and `./stack integration-tests` (bear in mind the latter expects a blockchain node to be running locally).
+Run the Go unit tests with `./stack unit-tests` and the Hardhat unit tests with `./stack unit-tests-hardhat`.

+Run the integration tests with `./stack integration-tests`.
+The integration tests expect all parts of the stack are running, except the request to run a job.
+See [Using Docker Compose](./LOCAL_DEVELOPMENT.md#using-docker-compose) to run the stack.

 ## Notes on tooling